It’s Round, It’s Straight, It’s 3D!

 Working with Rods and Tubes

 At Metal Cutting Corporation, we specialize in working with small metal rods and tubes — typically, taking parts that have the same diameter throughout and cutting them to specified lengths.
 Therefore, the cylindricity tolerance we can hold is subject to whatever tolerance the rod or tube manufacturer can hold.
-However, our capabilities also include centerless grinding, which can be used to improve cylindrical characteristic.
+However, our capabilities also include centerless grinding, which can be used to improve cylindrical characteristics.
 Therefore, it may be called out on some machined parts, where we perform additional work that allows us to hold tighter tolerances for overall diameter and cylindricity than what the rod or tube manufacturer can hold.

 That being said, the reality is we don’t often get callouts for cylindricity at Metal Cutting; our customers are far more concerned with tight tolerance diameters and characteristics such as parallelism, angles, and burr-free, perpendicular end cuts.
 Additionally, if you hold a tight diameter tolerance along the entire length of a rod or tube, chances are pretty good that it will also be suitably cylindrical.
 Remember, though, that in addition to measuring a rod or tube diameter at different points along its entire length, it is important to look at the part’s straightness — that is, how the part rotates on its axis at different points — if you want to be sure it is cylindrical.
 If the part is not sufficiently cylindrical, it will not rotate on its axis.